-Thus, in both cases, the twin splitting of $b$ subdivides the edge $u-a'$ which cannot be an edge-anchor by the previous remark.
-The edge-anchor $b'-b''$ is twin with a non edge-anchor as well.
-And therefore, in all the cases, step $t'$ does not twin or subdivide any edge-anchor. \end{proof}
+Thus, in both cases, the twin-splitting of $r'$ subdivides the edge $u-a$, which cannot be an anchor by the previous remark.
+Similarly, the anchor $a'-b'$ is paired with a non-anchor.
+Therefore, in all cases, step $t'$ neither creates twin anchors nor subdivides any anchor, a contradiction. \end{proof}

-The last property of \cref{claim:splitAnchor} (no edge-anchors is subdivided) ensures that the $k$ edge-anchors in $\Pi_1$ are still existing in $\Pi_2$ after applying the twin process on $\Pi_1$.
+The last property of \cref{claim:splitAnchor} (no anchor is subdivided) ensures that the roots in $\Pi_1$ correspond to anchors in $\Pi_2$.

-In order to transform $\Pi_2$ into an outerplanar embedding, we will apply at each of its edge-anchor a \emph{swapping} operation.
-So, each step $t$ of this process consists in applying one such operation which results into a new polygonal embedding $\Pi_2^t$ obtained from $\Pi_2^{t-1}$, starting with $\Pi_2^0 = \Pi_2$.
+To transform $\Pi_2$ into an outerplanar embedding, we apply a \emph{swapping} operation (defined below) to each of its anchors, thereby generating a sequence of polygonal embeddings $\Pi_2^{0},\dots,\Pi_2^{k}$ with $\Pi_2^0 = \Pi_2$, such that each $\Pi_2^t$ is constructed from $\Pi_2^{t-1}$ via one such operation.

 The swapping operation is defined as follows.
-(We reuse the same notations as in \cref{fig:split} describing the splitting anchor operation which has been used to make $\Pi_2$.)
-Let $a'_i-a''_i$ be an edge-anchor of $\Pi_2^{t-1}$, $P_i$ be the path connecting $a'_i$ to $a''_i$, and $F_i$ be the edges not in $P_i$ and embedded inside the cycle $P_i \cup \set{a'_i - a''_i}$.
-Finally, let $b',b''$ be the twin vertices of respectively $a'_i,a''_i$.
+(We reuse the same notation as in \cref{fig:split} describing the root-splitting operation which has been used to make $\Pi_2$.)
+Let $a_i-b_i$ be an anchor of $\Pi_2^{t-1}$, $P_i$ be the path connecting $a_i$ to $b_i$, and $F_i$ be the edges not in $P_i$ and embedded inside the cycle $P_i \cup \set{a_i - b_i}$.
+Finally, let $a'_i,b'_i$ be the twin vertices of respectively $a_i,b_i$.